Aceearly1993/lecarde-1/README.md

 `ADDED` - System Config function in map screen.
 (Aceearly1993)
 `CHANGED` - Extra life counter's calculation rule to fit the inclusion of System Config function.
 (Aceearly1993)
+`CHANGED` - Map screen UI logic to fit the inclusion of System Config function.
+(Aceearly1993)
 `CHANGED` - Adjusted the bonus lives offered by a secret command combination when it's executed in lower difficulty.
 (Aceearly1993)